spiral/shopify-starter-kit/README.md

 ### Basic mode

-Basic Mode allows to use a **Shopify starter kit** for existing Shopify repositories.
+👍 We recommend to use Basic mode for casual projects.

+Basic mode if **Shopify starter kit** includes [Dawn](https://github.com/Shopify/dawn) theme by default, but you can use own or current Shopify theme from existing stores.
+For using external theme you need just replace files from theme folder to necessary theme files.

+If you want to use js and css linters for `./theme` folder, please go to package.json, find `deploy` and `deploy:prod` commands and replace `lint` to `lint:all` in related strings.

 For using this mode, you need to follow a few simple steps:
 1. Clone this repo to own project folder
 2. Install dependencies
-3. Clean out src folder, only `scripts` folder needs to be keep.
-4. Set actual data to the config.yml file
+3. Set actual data to the config.yml file
+4. Clean `./theme` folder (if you want to use own shopify theme)
 5. Download current shopify store with the command `npm run download:theme` Then all your store files will be placed into the `./theme` folder and everything is ready to go.